mmilano/SidePanelCollapse/README.md

-# Miscellaneous
+# Closing Comments

 ## Questions
-If you have any questions, ideas, or problems, feel free to create a new [issue][project-issues].
+If you have any questions, ideas, or problems, feel free to open a new issue.

 ## Roadmap